enebular/enebular-runtime-agent/README.md

 ### File Deploys

-enebular-agent accepts files deployed from enebular.
-It supports the optional execution of those files and also running any command hooks that have been configured.
+enebular-agent installs files deployed from enebular.
+It supports the execution of those files and also running any command hooks that have been configured.

 ### Logging